vinosatravel/www.vinosatravel.com/content/blog/getting-to-indonesia/index.md

 Planning a trip to Indonesia?
 This article will guide you through the requirements and steps for entering the country.

+## Current Measures on Mask Wearing

+It is not mandatory to don a mask in public, but it is advisable to do so.

 ## Step 1: Ferry / plane ticket

 To begin your journey, you will need to purchase a ferry or plane ticket.
 You have the option to purchase your ticket through a travel agency or directly from the respective websites.